openNDS/openNDS/docs/source/config.rst

 Packet Marking Compatibility
 ****************************

-openNDS uses specific HEXADECIMAL values to mark packets used by iptables as a bitwise mask.
+openNDS uses specific HEXADECIMAL values to mark packets used by nftables as a bitwise mask.

 This mask can conflict with the requirements of other packages.